orb-lang/helm/doc/md/design/dramatis-personae.md

 \.\.\.I guess\! <throws up hands, makes face>

 A given grammar is also not an actor\.
 Not really\.
 They are *sui generis*, but they don't do, they are done with\.
+PEG grammars are both Nodes and Grammars, but again, they have a specific job to do and it isn't controlled by mutable state\.

 Nor is `br`, the artifact produced by [pylon](@br:pylon), an actor\.
 It's a program\!
 You can tell because it has a makefile\.
 It has no metatable and is created with no instance: it's just bridge\.

 Orb, and helm, are clearly programs as well, apps even\.
 In bridge parlance we call them projects\.
-A project has its own codex, and can be invoked with
+A project has its own codex, and can be invoked with:

 ```lua
 local proj = require "project"